EmeryP/bus-mall/README.md

-# bus-mall
+# Bus-Mall
-bus mall app

-As a user, of the 3 pictures select your favorite picture by clicking it with your mouse and repeat 25 times until prompted otherwise.

-This app was created to help the bus mall marketers user test their product offerings.
+This app was created to help fictitious bus mall marketers user test their product offerings in an efficient manner.

-Created on 03/20/2018 by Emery Parks
+### Getting Started
+* Fork and clone this repo to your local machine
+* From your cmd line, run `open index.html` to view the app in the browser
+* Follow the prompted instructions, the app requires you to select a new item 25 times before it displays the results in a chart